Plotting

 Layout Plotters

-Module with functions used to represent a machine’ elements in an Axes object, mostly used in different plotting modules.
+Module with functions used to represent a machine’s elements in an Axes object, mostly used in different plotting modules.

 Draws patches elements representing the lattice layout on the given axis.
 This is the function that takes care of the machine layout axis in plot_latwiss and plot_aperture.
 Its results can be seen in the machine lattice and machine aperture example galleries.